 Continue exploring Mechanicsburg and travel to Ashcombe Farm & Greenhouses.
 This horticultural complex features greenhouses, a garden center, a gift and floral area, a farm bakery, produce department, display gardens and much, much more.
 Plan ahead and attend one of their informative classes or children’s programs.

 Located in nearby Dillsburg, Paulus Orchards offers a farm stand with fresh-grown produce along with baked goods, honey and maple products, and U-Pick options.
 Family-fun experiences in the summer and fall include over 20 attractions in the Paulus PlayLand.
 Highlights include pedal karts, rope webs, rubber duck races, swings, tube slides and more.

 If you are traveling with the kids extend your agricultural trip and stop by Bent Pine Alpacas or Starry Night Alpaca Farm to visit with and learn all about the beautiful alpacas.
-The whole family will also enjoy shopping for goodies at Mountain Lakes Market in Carlisle and Peters Orchard in Gardners.
+The whole family will also enjoy shopping for fresh produce at Peters Orchard in Gardners.

 Outdoorsy families will enjoy biking or walking along the Cumberland Valley Rail Trail.
 This relaxing, flat, 11-mile trail features informative signage explaining area agriculture and Civil War history as it relates to this historic trail.

 If it’s an adults-only weekend, extend your trip with a visit to the Valley’s surrounding wineries.
 Stay in the conveniently located Cumberland Valley and branch out to Gettysburg to visit Hauser Estate Winery, Adams County Winery and Reid’s Orchard and Winery.